All our own-brand water is ethical, naturally.

 The Co-op is proud to support The One Foundation and their vision for a world where everyone has access to clean and safe water, forever.
 The One Foundation is a charity that works towards their vision through partnerships like ours to deliver vital projects from water and sanitation programmes to pump repair, community training and school feeding programmes in the world’s poorest communities.

-Donations from Fairbourne Springs have also been used to help to address humanitarian emergency appeals such as Horn of Africa drought, Nepal earthquake, and Ebola crisis in Sierra Leone and flooding in Malawi.
+Donations from Co-op water have also been used to help address humanitarian emergency appeals such as Horn of Africa drought, Nepal earthquake, and Ebola crisis in Sierra Leone and flooding in Malawi.